 6. Spend An Evening In An Igloo

-As a part of the Winter Wonderland experiences, there are 12 private Winter Igloos set up for light dining and cocktails for parties of eight or less on the grounds of Congress Hall.
+As a part of the Winter Wonderland experience, there are 12 private Winter Igloos set up for light dining and cocktails for parties of eight or less on the grounds of Congress Hall.
 It is a special way to celebrate the holidays with family or friends.
 You can reserve an igloo even if you are not a guest at the hotel for an hour and a half per party.
 Refer to the website for fees and details.
+This is also a reason why Cape May is referred as New Jersey’s best-kept secret!

 Pro Tip: This is a unique experience that has never been offered before at Congress Hall.
 If you have a small group (eight or fewer) and want a private, intimate evening, this is a lovely opportunity to try a limited offering.
 Reservations are required.